 For those who want something more challenging, our Buggy Extra Tour is a great option for adrenaline-junkies.
 Criss-crossing Iceland’s moonlike landscape, you’ll drive through arctic streams and challenging terrain.
 During the winter months, you’ll get to enjoy the snowy conditions, which only add to the fun!
 Bear in mind though, that only experienced drivers should take part in this tour during the winter months, as the conditions can make things fairly challenging!

 What could be more fun than a Buggy ride over an active geothermal area?
 Our Buggy Extreme 3-Hour Ride is the very definition of adventure and suitable for anyone who has nerves of steel!

 The tour includes a visit to Hellisheidi Geothermal Plant, where you’ll be able to learn all about green energy and how it’s produced in Iceland.
 The tour’s trails are great fun and offer riders beautiful views and challenging landscapes in equal measure.

-Arctic Adventures will provide you with a warm overall suit, rain gear (if needed), a balaclava, helmet and gloves.
+you will be given a warm overall suit, rain gear (if needed), a balaclava, helmet and gloves.
 However, we recommend that all customers wear warm layers underneath.